-One of the few concentrations of people is at the bakery.
-It's one of the only shops open in the city.
+One of the few concentrations of people is at the bakery, one of the few shops open in the city.
 Salah Mohammed is standing in line.
 The 25-year-old is staying alone at his house to protect it from looters.

 The situation is very unstable, Mohammed says, adding there is no safety and there are shortages of everything, including gas, food and water.

 Almost everyone has fled to the rebel stronghold of Benghazi, about a two-hour drive away.
 Mohammed left, too, the last time Gadhafi's troops took the city.